sharadmv/pylox/README.md

 ## Usage

-We uses `poetry` for package management.
+We use `poetry` for package management.
 To install dependencies, run:

 ```bash
 $ poetry install